wp-plugins/relevanssi/readme.txt

 all search terms.

 Relevanssi does some fuzzy matching too, so if user searches for something that doesn't produce any results, Relevanssi will look for similar terms.
+Strict phrases using quotation marks (like "search phrase") are supported.

 The matching is based on basic tf * idf weighing, with some extra features added like a boost for words that appear in titles.